Breadcrumb

 Common scenarios include:

-- E-commerce stores with layered product categories
+- E-commerce stores use layered product categories

 When not to use:

-- Single-level websites with flat structure
+- Single-level websites have flat structure

-- Landing pages or homepages
+- Landing pages or homepages don't need them

-- Small websites with simple navigation
+- Small websites use simple navigation

-- For single-page applications with modal-based navigation
+- Single-page applications use modal-based navigation

 Common scenarios and examples